SEC ramps up Tesla investigation after Elon Musk's tweets

 “They’re between a rock and a hard place on this one,” Gasparino said. “[On one hand] it looks like what Elon Musk said when he said funding was secured, particularly after his statements recently, was not accurate.
 They don’t have the funding actually secured.
 They’re talking to people, what we understand, about the process of going private.”

 Presently, Tesla's board has not confirmed any funding details.
 However, Musk has outlined his discussions on funding in a Tesla blog noting he was all but certain to have landed the investment from the Saudi sovereign fund in July.
+Still, that does not back up his statement, considered "material" and likely problematic for the SEC.

 Advertisement